Funding / Opportunities

 This Community Energy Generation Growth Fund will support community groups passionate about renewable energy, who want to develop and operate projects such as installing wind turbines and solar panels.
 In the previous pilot phase of this fund, most funding was for capital costs, with Local Energy Scotland’s technical framework consultants providing additional support.

-To find out more, read the announcement here, and for case studies and background visit Local Energy Scotland’s website.
+To find out more visit their website.and for full details visit the website.
+For case studies and background can be also found on the Local Energy Scotland’s website.

 The Highlands and Islands Environment Foundation

 Offers grants of up to £15,000 to community-led projects that protect and restore nature.
 Find out about funded projects (including projects based in Moray) and apply here.
-Application deadlines are: Monday, 3 March 2025, Monday, 2 June 2025, 1st September 2025.
+Next Application deadline: 1st September 2025.

 Grants to help businesses and social enterprises cut carbon